The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Methodology

-Two examples of fitting with the BPL are shown in the bottom panel of Fig. \ref{table:corr_paramsWL}.
-As expected, both the end time of the plateau and its correspondent fluxes are compatible within 1 $\sigma$.}
+with all parameters defined as before but with the addition of a smoothing parameter $S$.
+After the smoothly BPL fitting we are left with 45 GRBs that fulfill the $\chi^2$ requirements.
+We present the results of the simple and smoothly BPL fittings in Tables \ref{table:corr_params_simpleBPL} and \ref{table:corr_params_smoothBPL}.
+Two examples of fitting with the simple and smoothly BPL models are shown in the bottom panel of Fig. \ref{table:corr_paramsWL}.
+As expected, both the end time of the plateau and its corresponding fluxes are compatible within $1\sigma$.